-Dheera is a freshman and this is her first year on Globe.
-She is a reporter.
-Dheera joined because she is passionate about writing and wants to inform the Clayton community of...
+Dheera is a senior and this is her fourth year on Globe.
+She is a News Section Editor.
+Dheera joined because she is passionate about writing and wants to inform the Clayton community...

 A Reaction to the NY Times’ Endorsement of Amy Klobuchar and Elizabeth Warren

 In a reaction to the New York Times' endorsement of candidates Amy Klobuchar and Elizabeth Warren for the Democratic nomination, Page Editor Dheera Rathikindi offers her perspectives into the two candidates.

 Since the founding of the New York Times in 1851, it has traditionally endorsed a single candidate for presidency.
 Breaking convention, the New York Times editorial committee has decided to endorse two separate candidates for the Democratic nomination.
 This year, Amy Klobuchar and Elizabeth Warren have both been endorsed.

 The break in convention is due to the split occuring in the Democratic Party, shown by the lack of unity behind a single candidate by the party.
 Some Democrats believe that President Trump has been detrimental to the United States and that once he leaves office, the United States will return to some sort of normality again.
 But, others believe that President Trump is the result of a political system that is deteriorating and must be replaced.

 The Times has called this a split between radical and realist views of the Party.
 Due to this split, the American people are confused.
 Instead of having to choose between two views, Democratic and Republican, they must choose between all three of these options.

 The Times has historically sided “with the candidate with a more traditional approach to pushing the nation forward, within the realities of a constitutional framework and a multiparty country.”
 The Times says, “the events of the past few years have shaken the confidence of even the most committed institutionalists.
 We are not veering away from the values we espouse, but we are rattled by the weakness of the institutions that we trusted to undergird those values.”